sishuowang/Solutions_Manual_CME2006_MESA2014/Readme.md

 The solutions manual is distributed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

-**Note that the solutions to a few in Chapters 7 & 8 of MESA2014 are yet to be uploaded to github**.
+**Note that the solutions to a few in Chapter 7 of MESA2014 are yet to be uploaded to github**.

 # Acknowledgements
 We are particularly grateful for Ziheng for providing so many interesting problems in his books, and for his encouragement during the process we worked on the solutions.
 A list of people to acknowledge is included under the folder "Notes/".